 Discussion:

 There were multiple protocol violations reported by the monitoring teams in our study.
 This was similar to the findings which were found in the study by Shetty et al, which had monitored studies approved by the same two IECs of the same institution.
 It is important to note that the issues related to informed consent process, deviation from investigational plan, non-reporting of study progress to IEC and recruitment prior to IEC approval were much lesser in the current study as compared to those found in the previous study by Shetty et al, thus indicating better trial execution during 2011 to 2017.
-Deficiencies in study supervision, which were found at 28.57% study sites in the previous study by Shetty et al, were totally absent in our current study.
+Douglass AJ in his study undertaken in New Zealand harps the same finding and insists active on site monitoring to find deviations which cannot be identified passively .8 Deficiencies in study supervision, which were found at 28.57% study sites in the previous study by Shetty et al, were totally absent in our current study.
 This shows that there has been an improvement in the study management and regulation by the sponsor and the investigator over the past few years.

-Some new issues were brought forth by the IEC in this study while monitoring clinical study sites.
+Some new issues were brought forth by the IEC in this study while monitoring clinical trial sites.
 Absence of source documents were found, improper and unsafe storage of documents was noted, late reporting of SAE and non-payment of compensation for AE were also seen; which were new violation issues when compared to the study by Shetty et al. This shows that there is a need for facilities at trial site to properly store the trial-related documents and to make the study team aware about the importance of reporting and compensating the patients suffering from any AE.
-The IEC must rigorously monitor the investigator site before giving approvals so that such deviations are avoided.
+The IEC must check the site and the investigator rigorously monitor the investigator site before giving approvals so that such deviations are avoided.

 There were a few positive findings which were noted by the site monitoring teams in our study.
 At one of the study sites, it was found that the study team had complied with the recommendations given by the monitoring team on one previous instance.
 This shows that monitoring of study sites does help in betterment of the trial conduct, and hence they should be done in both the passive and the active form.
 At another study site, a participant was interviewed in relation to his understanding of that study, and it was found that there was no coercion or lapse in the recruitment procedure in that study.
-This showed that the study teams may be ethical in their approach towards participant recruitment and trial conduct, however they are involved in ICD related violations more often probably due to the clinical work overload.
+This showed that the study teams may be ethical in their approach towards participant recruitment and trial conduct, however they are involved in ICD related violations more often probably due to the clinical work overload as this are public hospitals.